 Day 10: Lo Manthang Rest or hiking

 Today we have a rest in this beautiful city of Mustang.
-We can go to visit the palace and meet the King and Queen of Mustan riding the wooden ladder.
-Also we can take picture along with the royal couple.
+We can go to visit the palace and meet the King and Queen of Mustang riding the wooden ladder.
+Also, we can take pictures along with the royal couple.
 But we have to take an appointment at least a day before.
 We are welcomed by Tibetan Su Tea in the palace which we drink staying along with the royal couple.
-We have to honour the royal couple with the Khada.
+We have to honor the royal couple with the Khada.

-Lo Manthang has lots of stupas, few Gumbas, chyortens and we can see the city decorated by lots of colorful prayer flags.
+Lo Manthang has lots of stupas, few Gumbas, chyortens and we can see the city decorated with lots of colorful prayer flags.
 A school and police check post lie here where our permits will be checked.
-Internet and telephone facility are available here.
-Also we can use cell phone.
+Internet and telephone facility is available here.
+Also, we can use a cell phone.

 Day 11: Lo Manthang – Chosar – Namgyal Gompa – Lo Manthang(3810m)

 Today is the special and exciting day in Mustang.
-We hire horse for hiking.
+We hire a horse for hiking.
 Let’s say we are going for ‘horse hiking’.
 We ride the horse almost for the whole day today.
-We visit to Kimaling, Chosar amd Ghar fu, small and beautiful villages in Himalayan region.
+We visit Kim along, Chosar and Ghar fu, small and beautiful villages in the Himalayan region.
 We visit several caves.
-We visit a special monastery made in cave.
+We visit a special monastery made in a cave.
 Hence, we have to carry small torch lights today.
 We visit the cave that lies in the altitude of 4275m.
 We cross several wooden bridges over Chhokardokpa Khola and Nhichung Khola during our horse hiking.
 We walk through rough roads in some sections.
-We back to the other way round to Lo Manthang crossing Namgyal Gompa, the famous monastery in Mustang. .On that day we do the hiking of Namgyal where we can see monastery like Gelup sep Monastry of victory.
+We back to the other way round to Lo Manthang crossing Namgyal Gompa, the famous monastery in Mustang. .On that day we do the hiking of Namgyal where we can see monastery like Gelup sep Monastery of victory.